most aggressive dog breeds

 Aggressive Dog Breeds

-It was also discovered that many different genetic factors affect the dog's fear and aggression traits, and the brain is just one of them.
+It was also discovered that many genetic factors affect the dog's fear and aggression traits, and the brain is just one of them.

-It was found that a dog's size and body-weight has a direct correlation to aggression (8), with medium and small breeds being most aggressive (9); a dog owner's personality was a determining factor with some breeds but not others (10), and breeds that are carriers of chr18 chondrodysplasia mutations were also found to be more fear-aggressive (11).
+A dog owner's personality was also a determining factor with some breeds but not others (10), and breeds that carry chr18 chondrodysplasia mutations were also found to be more fear-aggressive (11).

 Dataset among most aggressive dog breeds